Softcom-Technologies-Organization/ai-sentinel/secrets/README.md

 ## 🔧 Initial Setup

-### Step 1: Generate Infisical Internal Secrets
+### Step 1: Generate Infisical Internal Secrets (optional manual method)

-⚠️ **CRITICAL**: Infisical requires specific formats for encryption keys:
+⚠️ **CRITICAL**: Infisical requires specific formats for encryption keys.

+If you are self-hosting Infisical **without** using the automatic `secrets-bootstrap` service (or if you need to regenerate corrupted files), you can generate the internal secrets manually with the commands below.

 #### A. Generate ENCRYPTION_KEY (32 hex characters)